JuliaPreludes/Try.jl/README.md

 recover even from an out-of-contract error in Julia.
 Such a language construct is required for building programming tools such as REPL and editor plugins can use it.
-In summary, `return`-based error reporting is adequate for recoverable errors and `throw`-based error reporting is adequate for unrecoverable errors.
+In summary, `return`-based error reporting is adequate for recoverable errors and `throw`-based error reporting is adequate for unrecoverable (i.e., programmer's) errors.